petr-pondelik/master-thesis-modern-web-development/README.md

 Tests should end up successful as the following screenshot depicts.

 ![Server integration tests result](./images/server-integration-tests-result.png "Server integration tests result.")

+## REST API Documentation

+REST API exposed by the server is documented using Swagger.
+The documentations is available under the `/api` route.

+## Postman Collection

+TODO

 ## Docker Commands